DanRohde/blender-stuff/WFC 3D Generator/README.md

   * These constraints increase or decrease the probability of an object being selected at random.
 * Frequency Constraints:
   * Define how often the same object or any other object may occur in the immediate vicinity or on one of the 3 axes XYZ.
+* Region Frequency Constraints:
+  * Define how often the same object may occur in a specific region.
 * Symmetry Constraints:
   * These constraints allow mirror-symmetric and/or rotation-symmetric objects to be generated.
   * It is possible to transfer random transformations to mirror partners, flip mirror partners accordingly,